 How to compare different NoSQL databases

-First, make sure any option you’re considering handles core NoSQL features.
-Next, we recommend a close review of the following factors:
+First, make sure the option you're considering handles core NoSQL features.
+Then, consider the following factors:

-- Architecture: Some NoSQL databases like MongoDB are architected in a master/slave model in somewhat the same way as many RDBMSs.
-Others, like Cassandra, are designed in a masterless fashion where all nodes in a database cluster are the same.
-The architecture of a NoSQL database greatly impacts how well the database supports requirements such as constant uptime, multi-geography data replication, predictable performance, and more.
+Architecture: Some NoSQL databases (like MongoDB) use a parent/child model, similar in some ways to many relational databases.
+Others, like Cassandra (and by extension, Astra DB), are designed in a parentless fashion where all nodes in a database cluster are the same.
+This design supports constant uptime, multi-geography data replication, and predictable performance.

-- Data distribution model: Because of their architecture differences, NoSQL databases differ on how they support the reading, writing, and distribution of data.
-Some NoSQL platforms like Cassandra support writes and reads on every node in a cluster and can replicate / synchronize data between many data centers and cloud providers.
+Data distribution model: Because of their architecture differences, NoSQL databases differ on how they support the reading, writing, and distribution of data.
+Astra DB, built on Cassandra, supports writes and reads on every node in a cluster and can replicate/synchronize data between many data centers and cloud providers.

 Cassandra vs. MongoDB vs. HBase vs. Couchbase